Linzer cookies recipe with ground almonds and raspberry jam.

 - Powdered sugar

-2 Make dough: Whisk together the flour, ground almonds, baking powder, and cinnamon.
+2 Make dough: Whisk together the flour, ground nuts, baking powder, and cinnamon.
 Add to butter sugar egg mixture a third at a time, beating well after each addition.

 3 Chill dough: Form the dough into disks, wrap with plastic wrap and chill for 1 hour.